ironhack-rmt-materials/wd-lesson-guide-and-resources/module 2/w4d2 - e - Express - Introduction.md

 - ask students: how do we want to call our pizza company

+- Follow similar steps as in the students portal
+  - "Express | Introduction" -- "Express Hello World"

-- notes:
+- IMPORTANT:
   - some students have problems installing `nodemon`.
-Just use `sudo`.
+    - Just use `sudo`.
+    - alternative: `npx nodemon my-file.js`
+  - show example when nodemon crashes (ex. syntax error)
-  - for images & css, use an absolute path (we will save time tomorrow)
+  - for images & css, use an `ABSOLUTE PATH` (we will save time tomorrow)

   <!--